mesosphere/dcos-commons/docs/pages/faq.md

 #### __What is a DC/OS service?__

-  A [DC/OS service](https://dcos.io/docs/latest/overview/concepts/#dcos-service) is a service (typically a stateful, distributed service) in a DC/OS cluster.
+  A [DC/OS service](https://dcos.io/docs/latest/overview/concepts/#dcos-service) is a service (typically a distributed service) in a DC/OS cluster.
 These services often have multiple instances that run on discrete DC/OS agents and provide redundancy and high availability.
 DC/OS services built using the DC/OS SDK implement schedulers, which allow for orchestrated installation, update and backup/recovery.

 #### __What is a DC/OS package?__